gomorpheus/morpheus-docs/integration_guides/terraform.rst

 * To use .tf files from a Git repo a Git or Github integration needs to be configured in `Administration - Integrations`.
 If one is not configured .tf or .tf.json files can be manually added to Terraform App Templates.

+..
+IMPORTANT:: In |morpheus| versions 3.3.0 and 3.3.1 VMware cloud types are supported for Terraform App provisioning targets.
+Additional clouds will be available in later releases.

 Terraform Installation
 ^^^^^^^^^^^^^^^^^^^^^^